 This week isn't just all about birds, it's about what the birds can teach us about our surroundings.
 Why do birds migrate?
 How do birds fit into a food chain or a food web?
 Why do birds act the way they do?
 You will discover the answers to these questions and more when you go hiking throughout the Arboretum using binoculars and your keen senses.
 Hone your Eagle eyes to spy the sparrow.
 Learn why the Junco chips or how the Great Blue Heron hunts or why raptors have tools other birds don't.

 Summer Camp Policies

-For cancellation at least 14 days prior to camp, a full refund minus a nonrefundable deposit of $40 per cancelled camp program and $10 per cancelled extended camp program will be provided.
+For cancellation at least thirty days prior to camp, a full refund minus a non-refundable deposit of $40 per cancelled camp program will be provided.
+For cancellation between 14 and 29 days prior to camp, a 50% refund of all fees will be provided.
 For cancellation less than two weeks prior to camp, or non-completion of camp, no refund will be provided.

 Late Pick-Up Policy:

 If you are more than 10 minutes late to pick up your child at the end of camp (after 3pm) then we will enroll your child in aftercare until you arrive.
 The cost for one day of aftercare is $16 and you can pay by cash, check or credit card upon pick up.

 After Care Late Fees:

 If you are late to pick up your child from aftercare we will charge you $1 for every minute after 5pm.
 Starting at 5:15pm the rate increases to $3/minute.
 You can pay by cash, check or credit card upon pick up.